h2oai/h2o-llmstudio/README.md

 Before updating, we recommend running the command `git rev-parse --short HEAD` and saving the commit hash.
 This will allow you to revert to your existing version if needed.

+## Documentation

+Detailed documentation for H2O LLM Studio can be found at <https://docs.h2o.ai/h2o-llm-studio/>.
+If you wish to contribute to the docs, navigate to the `/documentation` folder of this repo and refer to the [README.md](documentation/README.md) for more information.

 ## License